wanghaisheng/responsive-landing-page-starter/content/blog/en/new-year-new-rails.md

 ---

 Hotwire is designed to be framework agnostic.
-It makes a lot of sense in a Rails context, though, especially given the way that the Rails implementations of the libraries integrate with `ActiveRecord`.
+But it makes a lot of sense in a Rails context, especially given the way that the Rails implementations of the libraries integrate with `ActiveRecord`.
 For example, you can use a `broadcasts_to` helper in your models to set up various callbacks that publish to a particular named channel, say `:todo_list`, when any data changes are made within the context of that model (i.e., through create, update, or destroy actions).

 ```ruby
 class Todo < ApplicationRecord